Andrei Fursenko: Government

 From November 2001 until November 2003 Fursenko was Deputy Minister of Industry, Science and Technologies of the Russian Federation.
 From November 2003 until March 2004 he was Minister of Industry, Science and Technologies of the Russian Federation.
 From 9 March 2004 until 21 May 2012 Fursenko was Minister of Education and Science of the Russian Federatiom.

 Andrei Fursenko refused to prevent compulsory teaching of religious subjects at school and objected to teaching advanced mathematics at school.

 Andrei Fursenko is married and has a son named Alexander.
 He is fluent in English.

+Sanctions

-Because of the crisis in Ukraine, the Office of Foreign Assets Control (OFAC) published on March 20, 2014, that Fursenko and 19 other men have been added to the Specially Designated Nationals List (SDN) which froze his assets in the United States, prevented him from traveling to the United States, and prohibited United States citizens and entities from conducting business with Fursenko.
+Because of the annexation of Crimea by the Russian Federation, the Office of Foreign Assets Control (OFAC) published on March 20, 2014, that Fursenko and 19 other men have been added to the Specially Designated Nationals List (SDN) which froze his assets in the United States, prevented him from traveling to the United States, and prohibited United States citizens and entities from conducting business with Fursenko.

+He was sanctioned by the British government in 2022 in relation to the Russian invasion of Ukraine.